zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 | HL Road Frame - Red, 62 |
 | ... and so on, for LL, ML, and ML-W, etc. |

-If we envision each table row as a search result, it's clear that the second table will overwhelm and end user with mostly-duplicated results and lead to a poor user experience.
+If we envision each table row as a search result, it is clear that the second table will overwhelm an end user with mostly-duplicated results and lead to a poor user experience.
 However, the first table lacks valuable product information needed to identify a specific product SKU.

 The solution is to **collapse** the information from the second table onto the first using a custom `view` and a handful of `user-defined functions`.